airtai/faststream/docs/docs/en/confluent/index.md

 [Kafka](https://kafka.apache.org/){.external-link target="_blank"} is an open-source distributed streaming platform developed by the Apache Software Foundation.
 It is designed to handle high-throughput, fault-tolerant, real-time data streaming.
 Kafka is widely used for building real-time data pipelines and streaming applications.

-### Key Kafka Concepts
+### Confluent's Python Client for Apache Kafka

-#### 1. Publish-Subscribe Model

-Kafka is built around the publish-subscribe messaging model.
-In this model, data is published to topics, and multiple consumers can subscribe to these topics to receive the data.
-This decouples the producers of data from the consumers, allowing for flexibility and scalability.

-#### 2. Topics

-A **topic** in Kafka is a logical channel or category to which messages are published by producers and from which messages are consumed by consumers.
-Topics are used to organize and categorize data streams.
-Each topic can have multiple **partitions**, which enable Kafka to distribute data and provide parallelism for both producers and consumers.

-### AIOKafka library

-The `aiokafka` library, is an asynchronous Kafka client for Python, built on top of the `asyncio` framework.
-It is designed to work seamlessly with asynchronous code, making it suitable for applications with high concurrency requirements.
+The Confluent Kafka Python library is developed by Confluent, the company founded by the creators of Apache Kafka.
+It provides a high-level Kafka producer and consumer API that integrates well with the Kafka ecosystem.
+The Confluent library offers a comprehensive set of features, including support for Avro serialization, schema registry integration, and various configurations to fine-tune performance.
+As it is developed by Confluent, it enjoys strong support from the core team behind Kafka.
+This often translates to better compatibility with the latest Kafka releases and a more robust feature set.

 !!! note ""
-    If you prefer the `confluent-kafka-python` library instead, then please refer to [Confluent's KafkaBroker](../confluent/index.md)
+    If you prefer the `aiokafka` library instead, then please refer to [aiokafka's KafkaBroker](../kafka/index.md)

-## Kafka Topics

-### Understanding Kafka Topics

-Topics are fundamental to Kafka and serve as the central point of data distribution.
-Here are some key points about topics:

-- Topics allow you to logically group and categorize messages.
-- Each message sent to Kafka is associated with a specific topic.
-- Topics can have one or more partitions to enable parallel processing and scaling.
-- Consumers subscribe to topics to receive messages.

-### FastStream KafkaBroker
+### FastStream Confluent KafkaBroker

-The FastStream KafkaBroker is a key component of the FastStream framework that enables seamless integration with Apache Kafka using [aiokafka](https://github.com/aio-libs/aiokafka) library.
+The FastStream Confluent KafkaBroker is a key component of the FastStream framework that enables seamless integration with Apache Kafka using [confluent kafka](https://github.com/confluentinc/confluent-kafka-python) python library.
 With the KafkaBroker, developers can easily connect to Kafka brokers, produce messages to Kafka topics, and consume messages from Kafka topics within their FastStream applications.

 ### Establishing a Connection